franzenzenhofer/dev-book/_chapters/performance-wordpress-theme-selection.md

 # Web Performance - Choosing the right WordPress theme

-WordPress theme selection can have major impact on how your site performs within SEO and UX
+If you're using WordPress as a CMS, the theme you choose will have major impact on how your site will perform in terms of SEO.

 * commercial WordPress themes try to satisfy a wide variety of purposes
 * in consequence they grow in functionality and size (so called framework bloat)
 * at the cost of web performance

+Therefore use a standard, simple, fast WordPress theme.
+Speed should have the highest priority for choosing and adapting a Wordpress theme.

 ## Testing themes